GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 OLLAMA_MODEL_NAME Ollama model to use (if AI_MODEL_PROVIDER is OLLAMA). mistral:7b

-GEMINI_MODEL_NAME Gemini model to use (if AI_MODEL_PROVIDER is GEMINI). gemini-1.5-flash-latest
+GEMINI_MODEL_NAME Gemini model to use (if AI_MODEL_PROVIDER is GEMINI). gemini-2.5-pro

 Scoring Weights